Gsbansal10/Averages-and-Allegation/Weighted Average.md

 Initially, the alcohol is $90\%$ of the mixture i.e. $70\times 90/100 = 63$ litres.
 After mixing of water, the water becomes $12.5\%$, that means the milk will become $100-12.5 = 87.5\%$ of the mixture.

-But as we said that the absolute amount of the milk is constant at $63$, therefore this $63$ litres is $87.5\%$ of the final volume of the mixture.
+But as we said that the absolute amount of the milk is constant at $63$, therefore this $63$ litres is now $87.5\%$ of the final volume of the mixture.
 If we assume this volume as $v$, then&mdash;
 $$ v\times 87.5/100 = 63 \Longrightarrow v = 72 $$

 Final volume of mixture is $72$ litres whereas the initial volume was $70$ litres.